nicklockwood/ShapeScript/docs/ios/debugging.md

 }
 ```

-Now, if you (or someone else) tries invoke `star` with invalid options, it will raise a meaningful error instead of just producing broken-looking geometry.
+Now, if you call `star` with invalid options, it will raise a meaningful error instead of just producing broken-looking geometry.

 ---
 [Index](index.md) | Next: [Import](import.md)